Manouso/Machine-Learning-Projects-Collection/pipeline/README.md

 # Pipeline Implementation Project

-This Project demonstrates how to build pipelines for Machine Learning practices and evaluates them to see why pipelines are useful and how much do they benefit the programmer and the user.
+This project demonstrates how to build, evaluate, and compare **scikit-learn Pipelines** for a Logistic Regression model using the Titanic dataset.
+It highlights why pipelines are essential in real machine learning workflows, focusing on clean structure, preventing data leakage, and simplifying experimentation.

 ---

 ## Project Structure

 - **pipeline/**
+  - `notebooks`
     - `pipeline_logistic_regression.ipynb` — Main notebook for experiments
+  - `data`
+      `Titanic-Dataset.csv`  — The dataset
   - `requirements.txt` — Requirements
   - `README.md` — Project overview